-1 CONCLUSIONS AND CONTINUING RESEARCH
+CONCLUSIONS AND CONTINUING RE-

-- 2 The Chiclet Chart and accompanying maps of SCP areal coverage demonstrate the - 3 predictive skill of the CFSv2 for identifying severe weather events based on - 4 environments with large CAPE and strong vertical wind shear, as indicated by SCP - 5 values >= 1.
-For days reviewed during March-April 2014, the CFSv2 showed consistent - 6 forecasts of SCP coverage beginning around seven days before the severe weather - 7 events.
+SEARCH.
+The Chiclet Chart and accompanying maps of SCP areal coverage demonstrate the predictive skill of the CFSv2 for identifying severe weather events based on environments with large CAPE and strong vertical wind shear, as indicated by SCP values \geq 1.
+For days reviewed during March-April 2014, the CFSv2 showed consistent forecasts of SCP coverage beginning around 7 days before the severe weather events.

-- 9 Once the CFSv2 indicates a possible upcoming event, further investigation is needed in - order to ensure skillful severe weather prediction.
-Ensemble averaging across several - runs may help increase confidence and lead time.
-In addition, synoptic and larger-scale - pattern recognition within a CFSv2 ensemble mean is important for evaluating severe - weather potential.
-Other environmental factors should also be considered, as well as - parameter normalizations calibrated specifically to CFSv2 climatology.
-For example, - high SCP environments can accompany both capped days with no convection, and - uncapped days with widespread interfering convective cells.
-Considering convective - inhibition (CIN) and convective QPF along with SCP should also provide the forecaster - with additional information and confidence in making extended range forecasts for - 19 severe convection.
+Once the CFSv2 indicates a possible upcoming event, further investigation is needed in order to ensure skillful severe weather prediction.
+Ensemble averaging across several runs may help increase confidence and lead time.
+In addition, synoptic- and larger-scale pattern recognition within a CFSv2 ensemble mean is important for evaluating severe weather potential.
+Other environmental factors should also be considered, as well as parameter normalizations calibrated specifically to CFSv2 climatology.
+For example, high-SCP environments can accompany both capped days with no convection and uncapped days with widespread interfering convective cells.
+Considering convective inhibition (CIN) and convective QPF along with SCP should also provide the forecaster with additional information and confidence in making extended-range forecasts for severe convection.

-- Beyond seven days, run-to-run consistency decreases substantially.
-The patterns - 22 observed on the Chiclet Chart in this situation are comprised of more horizontal streaks - rather than vertical streaks.
-The horizontal streaks are indicative of periods of favorable - 24 environmental conditions for severe weather on a synoptic time scale.
-These regimes
+Beyond 7 days, run-to-run consistency decreases substantially.
+The patterns observed on the Chiclet Chart in this situation are composed of more horizontal streaks than vertical streaks.
+The horizontal streaks are